kmahyyg/forticlient-7-docker/README.md

 SOCKS5 proxy is exposed on 10080 port, without any authentication.
 Please do NOT expose it on public internet.

-After it works, just go access network via socks5 10080.
+After it works, just go access network via socks5 10080, `-p 10080:10080`.

 Note: Currently, it just meet my personal needs, you should modify `fortirun.expect` if you need certificate authentication.

 2FA authentication may not be supported.
 Possibly, you could read a file contains current TOTP and modify `fortirun.expect` to read it.

+So finally your command should be like: `sudo docker run -d --env-file .env --device=/dev/net/tun --cap-add=NET_ADMIN -i -t -p 10080:10080 kmahyyg/fortivpn`

 ## Credit